 Art therapy has long been used to help release pent up negative feelings and frustrations.
 The process of getting stuck in to creative work stimulates a release valve for bad energy and allows you to let it go, returning you to a calmer, soothed state in time.

 There are some positive health benefits to art and craft hobbies that everybody should be aware of.
 The slow and deliberate nature of many crafts and the relaxation of mood that occurs is very good for lowering blood pressure.
-The calm mood also slows heart rate which is good, and helps improve the quality of sleep.
+A calm mood also slows heart rate which is good, and helps improve the quality of sleep.
 So if you are troubled by any of these common health issues, isn’t it time you took up a hobby?

 Crafting often uses up recyclable materials in your home such as old magazines, etc. This is free of charge and empties your home of clutter which has positive effects on your stress levels.
 Perfect!